Anonymous group of winners claims Coney Powerball prize

-LONACONING — The great mystery of Coney Market's multi-million Powerball winner has finally been solved, but the general public will still never know who claimed the largest prize in Maryland Lottery history.
+LONACONING — The great mystery of Coney Market’s multimillion-dollar Powerball winner has finally been solved, but the general public will still never know who claimed the largest prize in Maryland Lottery history.

 A group of anonymous winners, calling themselves simply “The Power Pack” have reportedly claimed the $731.1 million prize, according to state lottery officials, who announced that the award had been claimed Wednesday afternoon.